thephpleague/openapi-psr7-validator/readme.md

 ## Credits
 - [Dmitry Lezhnev](https://github.com/lezhnev74)
+- Icons made by Freepik, licensed by CC 3.0 BY

 A big thank you to [Henrik Karlström](https://github.com/hkarlstrom) who kind of inspired me to work on this package.